 Similar to association norms, semantic word norms provide researchers with another means of constructing stimuli for recall tasks.
 These norms measure the underlying concepts represented by words and allow researchers to tap into aspects of semantic memory.
 Semantic memory is best described as an organized collection of our general knowledge and contains information regarding a concept’s meaning (Hutchison 2003).
 Models of semantic memory broadly fall into one of two categories.
 Connectionist models (e.g, Rumelhart et al. 1986, Rogers and McClelland 2006) portray semantic memory as a system of interconnected units representing concepts, which are linked together by weighted connections representing knowledge.
 By triggering the input units, activation will then spread throughout the system activating or suppressing connected units based on the weighted strength of the corresponding unit connections (Jones et al. 2015).
 On the other hand, distributional models of semantic memory posit that semantic representations are created through the co-occurrences of words together in a body of text and suggest that words with similar meanings will appear together in similar context (Riordan and Jones 2011).

-Feature production tasks are a common means of producing semantic word norms (e.g., McRae et al. 2005, Vinson and Vigliocco 2008).
+Feature production tasks are a common means of producing semantic word norms (e.g., McRae et al. 2005, Vinson and Vigliocco 2008, Buchanan et al. 2014).
 In such tasks, participants are shown the name of a concept and are asked to list what they believe the concept’s most important features to be (McRae et al. 2005).
 Several statistical measures have been developed which measure the degree of feature overlap between concepts.
 Similarity between any two concepts can be measured by representing them as vectors and calculating the cosine (COS) between them (Maki et al. 2004).
-Feature overlap can also be measured by JCN, which involves calculating the information content (IC) for each concept and the lowest superordinate shared by each concept.
+For example, the pair HORNET – WASP has a COS of .88, indicating high overlap between the two concepts.
+Feature overlap can also be measured by JCN, which involves calculating the information content for each concept and the lowest superordinate shared by each concept using an online dictionary, WordNET (cite).
 The JCN value is then computed by summing together the difference of each concept from their lowest superordinate (Jiang and Conrath 1997, Maki et al. 2004).
+The advantage to using COS values over JCN values is the limitation of JCN tied to a somewhat static dictionary database, as a semantic feature production task can be used on any concept to calculate COS values.
+However, JCN values are less time consuming to obtain if both concepts are in the database (Buchanan et al. 2014).

-Furthermore, semantic relations can be broadly described as being taxonomic or thematic in nature.
+Semantic relations can be broadly described as being taxonomic or thematic in nature.
 Whereas taxonomic relationships focus on the connections between features and concepts within categories (e.g., BIRD – PIDGEON), thematic relationships center around the links between concepts and an overarching theme or scenario (e.g., BIRD – NEST, Jones and Golonka 2012).
 Jouravlev and McRae (2015) provide a list of 100 thematic relatedness production norms, which were generated through a task similar to feature production in which participants were presented with a concept and were asked to list names of other concepts they believed to be related.
 Distributional models of semantic memory also lend themselves well to the study of thematic word relations.
 Because these models are text based and score word pair relations in regard to their overall context within a document, they assess thematic knowledge as well as semantic knowledge.
 Additionally, text based models such as latent semantic analysis (LSA) are able to account for both the effects of context and similarity of meaning, bridging the gap between associations and semantics (Landauer et al 1998).